-We were planning on trekking in Transylvania in September, as we did the year before.
-But it was too hot – in Romania, as well as the rest of Europe, it was the hottest September ever.
+We were planning on trekking in Transylvania, Romania, in September, like we did the year previous.
+But it was a hot summer that year, indeed, the hottest September ever.
 Temperatures in Transylvania were well over 30.

 On Tuesday we woke up to a misty grey sky and rain.
 The hills were too muddy to ascend, so we went for a walk over a back road leading out of the village….and on the way saw a farmer battling with his horse-drawn dray in the rain….